 Using the Frances Albrier Collection Today

 In the fall of 2015, more than twenty “volunpeers” transcribed 129 pages from the Frances Albrier Collection on the Smithsonian’s Transcription Center, a crowd-sourcing platform that makes collections from across the Smithsonian Institution searchable online.
 Making these documents more accessible has opened up new lines of research and has led to discoveries that have been shared with the NMAAHC.
-An article about an upcoming book on black female activists with a chapter on activism in Oakland, California, recently featured materials from the Albrier Collection.
 A number of tweets and social media posts have also highlighted the Albrier Collection, bringing it to the attention of new and diverse audiences online.
 One Twitter user shared his joy in linking transcribed newspaper articles to photographs in other parts of the collection, “That moment when you stumble upon a wealth of information.
 And, the feeling of gratitude that follows.
 Thank you internet & @TranscribeSI.”

 The collection’s size is modest but the Frances Albrier Collection has proven to be a valuable resource for those interested in West Coast activism, the national fight for civil rights, and the international struggle for human rights.